-Carolina Rush needs to raise additional working capital to eliminate its working capital deficiency and fund its operations and exploration activities for 2023.
+Carolina Rush will need to raise additional working capital to fully fund its operations and exploration activities for 2024.
 The Company's exploration project expenditures are primarily denominated in United States dollars, giving rise to market risk from changes in foreign exchange rates, which may negatively or positively impact the Company's working capital.